skippbox/docker-on-cluster-howtos/swarm/exoscale/swarm_install.md

         --volume=/var/run/docker.sock:/tmp/docker.sock \
         -e constraint:node==swarm-node-1 \
         gliderlabs/registrator:latest \
-        -internal consul://$(docker-machine ip consul-master):8500
+        -internal consul://$(docker-machine ip consul):8500

 You can then query consul to get the list of registered services using the webui or with curl (assuming port 8500 is opened):

-    $ curl $(docker-machine ip consul-master):8500/v1/catalog/services
+    $ curl $(docker-machine ip consul):8500/v1/catalog/services

 Try the registration process by running a simple webserver that return the container id:

     $ docker run --name web1 -p 80 -d foostan/tinyweb

-It also possible to use a dns query
+It also possible to use a dns query to get information about registered service using (assuming you have udp/53 open toward consul:

+    $ dig @$(docker-machine ip consul) tinyweb.service.consul
+    $ dig @$(docker-machine ip consul) tinyweb.service.consul SRV